 Though there is no specific labor law in terms of the recruitment except that a private company establishment having 25 or more employees need to inform about the vacancy to the specific employment exchanges which generally got ignored by the companies in order to save time.

 However, the companies are required to do background verification while hiring a person for the organization.
 This is not a mandatory part as per the labor law, but should be considered very important and check the below points while doing the reference/ background checks:

 - Check if the potential employee is having any criminal record or not.
 This can typically be done at the police station under the police verification of the employee.

 - Check for the medical history of the employee.
 The companies are not allowed to dismiss anyone’s employment basis their medical condition, however, it is their right to know if an employee is suffering from any disease that may affect their productivity.

 - In case you are hiring any foreigner for a job in your office in India, the company can check their immigration status.
-If they have an employment visa to work in your country and trying to switch the job, he.
+If they have an employment visa to work in your country and trying to switch jobs, he.
 She needs to go back to the base country, get a fresh visa, and come back to India to join the new company.

 Another important aspect for any HR manager to work as per the labor law of India is to take care of the statutory compliances like: